tangollama/cis411_lab2/labreports/LAB_NikMourelatos.md

 2. If we have the ability to publish directory to Heroku, why involve a CI solution like CircleCI?
 What benefit does it provide?

+CircleCi is used for continuous integration, meaning all members of DevOps publish their code to CircleCI prior to it  going to continous deployment in Heroku.
+By doing this CircleCi is able to run tests on the published code making sure that it  is error free and deployed correctly to our Heroku container.
+With continuous integration in place we are also able to commit code more often all while having a smaller backlog.